Receiving SNMP traps is the opposite to querying SNMP-enabled devices.

 Configuring the following fields in the frontend is specific for this item type:

-In Configuration → Hosts, in the Host interface field set an SNMP interface with the correct IP or DNS address.
+In Data collection → Hosts, in the Host interface field set an SNMP interface with the correct IP or DNS address.
 The address from each received trap is compared to the IP and DNS addresses of all SNMP interfaces to find the corresponding hosts.

 In the Key field use one of the SNMP trap keys: